South Korea says North Korea test fires missile into sea

-SEOUL, South Korea (AP) — South Korea's military says North Korea fired a projectile into its eastern sea in what could be an extension of efforts to advance its missile technologies.
+SEOUL, South Korea (AP) — South Korea's military said Sunday that North Korea fired a projectile into its eastern sea in what could be an extension of efforts to advance its missile technologies.

-The South's Joint Chiefs of Staff said in a statement on Sunday that the projectile was fired from an area in the country's western region around Banghyon, North Pyongan Province, which is where South Korean officials have said the country test launched its powerful midrange missile Musudan on Oct.
-15 and 20.

 An official from Seoul's Defense Ministry says it isn't clear whether the projectile was a ballistic missile.
 The official didn't want to be named, citing office rules.